CLEAR CREEK TRAIL

-This is great educational fish fun, that’s free and open to the public!
-Since 2009, the Clear Creek Task Force in concert with the Suquamish Tribe has been collecting data on the Dyes Inlet nearshore habitat.
+Since 2009, the Clear Creek Task Force in concert with the Suquamish Tribe had been collecting data on the Dyes Inlet nearshore habitat.

 The nearshore habitat is the area from the water at high tide to the area where water becomes too deep for light to penetrate and allow plants to grow.
 It includes marine habitat and estuarine habitat, and ends at the farthest reach of the tide into an estuary.
 Clear Creek’s gravel beach nearshore is rich with forage fish such as shiner perch, northern anchovies, staghorn sculpins and starry flounders.